edgriebel/edgriebel.github.io/_posts/2017-02-27-getting-a-blog-running-on-github-with-jekyll.md

 Github uses and `github-pages` requires this version.

-_NOTE_ that jekyll __does not__ run on Windows with this arrangement even if Ruby and Jekyll are installed.
+_NOTE_ that jekyll __does not__ run on Windows with this arrangement even if Ruby and Jekyll are installed due to therubyracer and native libraries required by github-pages.

 [jekyll]: https://jekyllrb.com/
 [wordpress exporter]: https://wordpress.org/plugins/jekyll-exporter/